-Mineral Property Records Section
+Mineral Property Management

-As the name indicates, this section in the division maintains the records for mineral property rights established under state laws and regulations.
+This section in the division maintains the records for mineral property rights established under state laws and regulations.
 The timely maintenance of property right records is fundamental to the mineral industry operating.
 Property right records must be current and up-to-date for title purposes so that the mining industry can operate.
 Financing and permitting of mining operations is dependent upon having active locations in the records to the area of interest.
 No mining activity can be permitted without this.
 In maintaining the records, the section maintains and administers an annual average of about 50,000 mining claims and leasehold locations, 6,000 prospecting sites, 75 upland mining leases, 44 coal leases (same as FY '99), and 32 offshore mining leases.
 The section also issues courtesy billings and performs audits to assure 6(i) revenues are paid to the State.
 The revenue collection is over $2.1 million for locatable mineral properties and is approximately $1.5 million for coal.

 Establishing Mineral Rights Under State Laws and Regulations